Gartner: 2000s–present

 In August 2004, Gene A. Hall became Gartner's new CEO, replacing Michael D. Fleisher.
 Hall previously worked with the consulting firm McKinsey & Company before managing a division at Automatic Data Processing.

 In 2008, Gartner reached $1.3 billion in revenues and achieved 40 percent of the IT research market.

 In 2009, Gartner acquired AMR Research, a Boston-based research and advisory firm focused on supply chain management.
 The acquisition of AMR and direct competitors like META Group and the Burton Group allowed Gartner to expand its global operations and product and service offerings.

 In March 2014, Gartner announced that it had acquired the privately held company Software Advice for an undisclosed amount.
 Also in 2014, Gartner coined the term "Digital BizOps" and further developed the early philosophy for digital business operations.
 In July 2015, Gartner acquired Nubera, the business app discovery network that owns properties like GetApp (a peer review site), AppStorm, AppAppeal, and CloudWork.
 Terms of the deal were not disclosed.
 In September 2015, it acquired the privately held peer review site (PRS) Capterra.

 In June 2016, Gartner announced that it had acquired the privately held company SCM World, headquartered in London.
 In 2017, Gartner acquired CEB, an Arlington-based talent management and operations consulting firm, for $2.6 billion.
 The deal included $700 million in CEB debt.
 Two months later, Gartner further expanded its marketing offerings with the acquisition of Scott Galloway's digital benchmarking firm L2.

 On May 26, 2023 the Securities and Exchange Commission (SEC) settled charges against Gartner for violating the Foreign Corrupt Practices Act (FCPA).
 The SEC asserted that from approximately December 2014 through August 2015 Gartner had a corrupt relationship with a South African company with close ties to the South African government, which Gartner knew would result in official bribery.
 In the settlement, the SEC ordered Gartner to stop violating the FCPA and Gartner agreed to pay $2,456,764.
 The SEC made note that Gartner was open and cooperative.

+In January 2026, marketplace and review platform G2 announced that it had reached an agreement to acquire Capterra, Software Advice, and GetApp from Gartner for an undisclosed amount.